asael2/accesos-oculares/README.md

 ## Accesos oculares

-Using eye tracking, we want to correlate the eye tracking information with the representational system which is beong used by the user.
+Using eye tracking, we want to correlate the eye tracking information with the representational system that is being used by the user.
 More information? send a line please, to: artyficialsas at gmail.com